Kastagnus/FitnessApp/README.md

 - 🏗 Build the necessary containers
 - 🚀 Start the Django API and PostgreSQL services

+Below find commands for final setup. (use "web" instead of "your-container-name" if you do not make changes into docker-compose.yaml file)

 To run migrations inside the container:

 ```sh